POPWorldMedia/POPBlog/README.md

 If you're using this to serve a podcast, you're going to need this stuff, too.
 Don't yell at me, Apple wants this stuff:

 * `StorageConnectionString`: The connection string to your Azure Storage Account where the blobs go.
 Use `UseDevelopmentStorage=true` for the local storage emulator.
+Remember that you need to set your storage container to have anonymous read access.
 * `StorageContainerName`: The container in your blob storage where you're gonna drop your podcast masterpieces.
 Make sure the container is publicly accessible, or your users will be `403`'d.
 * `StorageAccountBaseUrl`: The base URL for where your blob container is.
 For local, it's probably `http://127.0.0.1:10000/devstoreaccount1`, for a production location, it's something like `https://[storageaccountname].blob.core.windows.net`. **Do not** include the trailing slash.
 * `Language`: The two-letter ISO 639 code for the language of your podcast.
 Defaults to `en`.